Virginia Tech® home

 TRACK 5: Interdisciplinary Engineering

 This track is open only to students in the College of Engineering.
-In consultation with faculty and staff, participants may choose Option 1 or Option 2:
+Participants will select the third course in consultation with General Engineering Advisors.

 Classes: